 I am grateful that my site allows me to explore and address my symptoms that I never had a diagnosis for.
 I am still having to work out some of my symptoms.

-There is no getting away from the fact that I have a neuro-developmental disorder due to brain damage at birth.
-It is a brain function disorder that affects emotions, learning ability, memory and self-control.
+There is research out there to suggest the link between cerebral palsy and autism and I believe the link between the two is true.
+There is no getting away from the fact that I have a neurological developmental disorder due to brain damage at birth.
+It is a brain function disorder that affects our emotions, learning ability, memory and self-control.

 I have found ways around dealing with emotions, learning, memory and self-control.
 My short-term memory is affected.
 When it comes to autism, as with all brain conditions, symptoms vary in severity from child to child, where some may experience just a few of its symptoms, others many of its symptoms.